saikrishnaKrish/IdeaforAnonymousChatApplication/Idea.md

 2.one chat application for posting queries and replies also can be done based on the chat.
 3.questions can be categorized based on tags
-4.Only admins can be able to see the particular details. admin can be --authorized person.
+4.Only admins can be able to see the particular details.
+5.admin can be --authorized person.